 But what is a healthy lifestyle?

-Forget all the pre-conceived notions that society tends to shove down our throats for postpartum healthy living and what it means.
+Forget all the pre-conceived notions that society tends to shove down our throats for post kids healthy living and what it means.

 Forget boiled chicken, and kale at every meal and most definitely forget waist trainers and “getting your body back.”
 Your body never left, mama!
 It may look different, but it absolutely never ever left.